 I'd never gone that long without going to Manhattan -- I'd been commuting five days a week for over 15 years -- so it was definitely surreal to emerge from the 7 train into Grand Central and see that everything was, in fact, still there.

 The city looked the same yet felt strangely new.
-I found myself drawn to the amazing old buildings and stubborn little architectural holdouts that dot the city and started working on this series.
+As I reconnected with the streets I had once moved through daily, I found myself drawn to the little stubborn holdouts that had weathered massive change.

 the hangover